kimani247/Bootcamp/Assignments/Assignment_Arrays.md

 #1.
 Compose a program that creates a one-dimentional array a containing exactly 1000 integers, and then attempts to access a[1000].
 What happens when yu run the program?

-       d. indexing error
+       d.You get an indexing error